Your US practice should not depend on Psychology Today to find clients.

 Last updated: May 2026

-Written by Manuel Otter, founder of HarborVisibility, working exclusively with independent therapists in private practice.
+Written by Manuel Otter, founder of HarborVisibility, working with therapists and group practices to build owned search visibility.

 Three reasons clients searching right now do not find you.